andybest/SwiftCharDet/README.md

 # SwiftCharDet

-A description of this package.
+A pure Swift library for character set detection